vincenzoargese/vimrc/README.md

 # .vimrc

-Dear developers, IT professionals, and system administrators worldwide, this is my semi-final version of the `.vimrc` file, and I want to share it with everyone.
+Dear developers, IT professionals, and system administrators worldwide, this is my final version of the `.vimrc` file, and I want to share it with everyone.

 **Ah...
 I have disabled the ALE and Copilot plugins at startup.
 They are very convenient, but I find them quite intrusive, so I enable them only when needed or necessary.**